-The Office of Experiential Learning maintains a full list of school and site-specific requirements for experiential rotations within the electronic management system.
+The Office of Experiential Learning maintains school mandated and rotation site specific requirements for experiential rotations within the electronic management system.
 Students can access these requirements through the electronic management system profile.
 Students are responsible for completing all school mandated requirements and any requirements specific to their assigned rotation sites.